FabienCallot/Calculator/README.md

-Little project JS for create a simple calculator.
+Project JS for create a calculator.

 https://calculator-fabiencallot.vercel.app/